richardcepka/SimplEsT-ViT/README.md

 | SimplEsT-ViT-S/16[^1] |   <p> TAT setup <p> ViT setup | <p>0.7053 <p>0.7061 |

-It's worth noting that we didn't conduct any parameter sweep due to computational constraints.
-We tested only two different learning rates, namely 0.0007 and 0.0005.
-However, both resulted in divergence.
+It is important to mention that we were unable to conduct a parameter sweep due to computational limitations.
+Instead, we tested three different learning rates - specifically, 0.0007, 0.0005, and 0.0003.
+However, we found that the first two led to divergence.
 Therefore, we believe our present results have room for further improvement.

 Hyperparameters:
 * Epochs: 90